moikot/gluino/README.md

 ```

 ### Queue resource controllers
 The queue resource controller is handling requests to a particular resource.
-The requests can involve a modification of the resource or can be just simple read.
-In the former case the response should contain only the operation status and the new (modified) resource representation can be sent in the correspondent notification or explicitly retrieved by an idempotent read request.
+The requests can involve a modification of the resource or can be just a simple read.
+In the former case the response should contain the operation status only and the new (modified) resource representation can be sent in the correspondent notification or explicitly retrieved by an idempotent read request.

 ```cpp
   colorController = messageQueue.createController(Color::TypeId());